 The PTP was prepared strictly in line with the transport framework of the Limpopo Province, namely Limpopo in Motion.

-In is important to note that although the Limpopo Province Provincial Land Transport Framework exists, it is currently outdated and not ready for use since it was prepared in 1999.
+In is important to note that although the Limpopo Province Provincial Land Transport Framework was prepared during 1999 it is currently outdated and not ready for use.

 5.4 RURAL TRANSPORT STRATEGY FOR SOUTH AFRICA